CRY OF THE SOIL:

 Our flesh is drying out.
 Our flesh is melting away.
 Our flesh is exploited and extracted.
 And we keep on breathing.
 On our map of thoughts, we combine saliva, moist, sweat, tears, drought, fumes, and weather fluxes.

 We turn specifically towards traditional folk music practices as critical tools for shaping the futures.
 We are interested in their cathartic, rebellious and relation-building functions and potentials.
-We look for the ways of holding on together in the times of rising divisions and fears.
+We look for the ways of holding on together.
 It comes from the longing to reconnect to the place, to lived collectivity, to emotions and senses.

 We understand voice and music primarily as an intimate somatic experience.
 We are interested in the quakes that voice and collective music practices provoke on social and somatic levels: